ST Hild and St Bede Trust

 The Trust clearly states: “It is a condition of any grant awarded that the grant is used as outlined in the grant application.”
 Additionally, “It is a requirement of all organisations and individuals receiving a grant that an evaluation is provided to show the impact of the funding received.”
 This demonstrates the Trust values accountability and measurable outcomes.

-• Core institutional support: The largest single grant (£85,000) went to the North East Religious Learning Resources Centre, indicating willingness to make substantial investments in infrastructure that serves the region
+• Core institutional support: The Trust is willing to make substantial investments in infrastructure that serves the region

-• Salary and staffing costs: Multiple grants support staffing (chaplain salary £48,500, RE advisor employment £56,714), showing the Trust values sustainable human resource investments
+• Salary and staffing costs: The Trust supports staffing (chaplain salaries, RE advisor employment), showing they value sustainable human resource investments

 • Multi-year or ongoing commitments: Several recipients appear to receive regular support, suggesting the Trust values long-term relationships